Your film portal to the front lines of today’s global issues.

-Streaming social issue films is the starting point for utilizing SIMA Classroom – our Playlists and Engagement Models amplify the impact of our films beyond classroom walls.
+Streaming social issue films is the starting point for utilizing SIMA Classroom – our Playlists and Lesson Plans amplify the impact of our films beyond classroom walls.

 PLAYLISTS are curated film collections addressing a range of global citizenship education themes.
 Explore ready-made film selections to kick-off discussions on the United Nations’ 17 Sustainable Development Goals, the Universal Declaration of Human Rights and more cross-cutting topics.

-SIMA ENGAGEMENT MODELS inspire global learning and civic skill-building in dynamic and interactive ways.
-In conjunction with SIMA films, instructors can employ these models as workshops or lesson plans across multiple disciplines.
+LESSON PLANS inspire global learning and civic skill-building in dynamic and interactive ways.
+In conjunction with SIMA films, instructors can employ these plans as workshops or lesson plans across multiple disciplines.

 WHAT DO I GET WHEN I SUBSCRIBE?

-- SOCIAL IMPACT FILMS: Exclusive access to more than 100 award-winning SIMA Classroom films and bonus features (Filmmaker Q&As, Resource Links, SIMA Engagement Models / Lesson Plans and Discussion Guides).
+- SOCIAL IMPACT FILMS: Exclusive access to more than 100 award-winning SIMA Classroom films and bonus features (Filmmaker Q&As, Resource Links, SIMA Lesson Plans and Discussion Guides).
 During your subscription term SIMA Classroom will grow.
 Titles will be added automatically and you will be notified of new additions.

-- ENGAGEMENT MODELS: Participatory lesson plans that transform the ideas and innovations inspired by films into action-based skill-building activities.
+- LESSON PLANS: Participatory, project-based lesson plans that transform the ideas and innovations inspired by films into action-based skill-building activities.

-- PLAYLISTS: Curated film selections that bring together engagement models and films on numerous global citizenship education themes.
+- PLAYLISTS: Curated film selections that bring together lesson plans and films on numerous global citizenship education themes.
 You’ll find playlists on the 17 sustainable development goals, human rights, gender equality and more.

 - COMMUNITY: Invitation to join the SIMA Classroom Global Educators Community, to share notes, resources, best practices and collaborate with other educators utilizing SIMA films.